Matthew-Hiebing/Math-Practice-101-Django/README.md

 # Math Game Website :woman_teacher:
 This repo contains Python code for a simple math game using Django as the backend.
 The goal is to create a website that hots a simple math game for Mary's 3rd grade students.
 The website will allow them to login, play the game, and see their stats.

+Click [here](https://math-game-practice.herokuapp.com/) to visit the in-production site hosted on Heroku.

 ## Installation
 ```bash
 pip install django # You will need Django for the web development part of this project